 Some severe weather events give ominous and obvious signs, while others can seemingly appear from a clear sky without warning.
-But as we've witnessed many times this year, most recently in Moore and Oklahoma City, Okla., severe storms can be swift and devastating.
+But as we've witnessed many times, especially in the aftermath of the 2013 tornadoes in Moore and Oklahoma City, Okla., severe storms can be swift and devastating.

 It's difficult enough to reach shelter when you are at home or at least in familiar surroundings.
 Imagine encountering a tornado when you are seeing a medical specialist located two hours from your home or driving into a hurricane's path while on a cross-country summer road trip with your family.
 You may not even know the county you are in, let alone where storm shelters are located.

 Fortunately, you already carry a crucial item for severe-weather safety - your smartphone.
 Utilizing your mobile resources is an important step in ensuring you and your family's safety.
 Using an app over traditional media sources can save you precious time in the event of an emergency.
 "The information already lives on your phone; all you need to do is access the app or even check your home screen for alerts." says Brandon Marsh, Product Manager of Mobile Applications at AccuWeather.

 The following smartphone apps were created to issue alerts and warnings in real time to maximize your chances of reaching shelter or escaping the storm's path.
 These apps help you stay informed and stay safe.